-Ripped from the Headlines: Civilization V: Gods and Kings (released in 2012) includes several references to the "Mayan apocalypse" conspiracies, since the Maya were added as a playable civilisation.
+Ripped from the Headlines: The Gods & Kings expansion for V (released in 2012) includes several references to the "Mayan apocalypse" conspiracies, since the Maya were added as a playable civilisation.

 Rock Beats Laser: Due to the behind-the-scenes dice rolls, you can have some truly bizarre outcomes, like the common meme among fans of a spearman beating a tank.
 Each game after the first altered the combat equations in various ways without actually removing the problem.
 Fundamentally, it's about units having attack and (in some versions) defense values that fail to take into account basic concepts like range.
 Therefore, the Random Number God will eventually allow the spearman to get lucky.

-Civilization V does this on water.
+V does this on water prior to the Gods & Kings expansion.
 Any embarked land unit can be instantly killed by any ship moving on them.

-In the original Civ game, aircraft were moveable units.
+In the first two games, aircraft were moveable units.
 Hence you had surreal things like a phalanx beating a bomber.

 Save Scumming: Across all the games, it's disturbingly easy to abuse the save feature to get favorable battle outcomes or avoid negative randomly generated events.
 Some versions try to prevent this by saving the random number generator's seed along with the game, so you get the exact same outcomes after a reload unless you do things in a different order.
 This option can be turned off, however.

 This is pretty much bound to happen in any game where one player runs away with the science race.
 What could be more satisfying than crushing enemy spearmen with Giant Death Robots?